TenTrans/TenTrans/example/WMT21/WMT21-low-resource-MNMT.md

 Back-translation is an effective and commonly used data augmentation technique to incorporate monolingual data into a translation system.

 - ca--it：since the parallel data in this direction is relatively rich compared to the other two directions, we train an individual BT model.
-- ca--oc/ro：Because these two directions are facing a parallel data-scarce problem, so that we employ a many-to-many multilingual model which trained on 4 low-resource languages previously to perform back-translation, rather than use a dedicated bilingual model.
+- ca--oc/ro：because these two directions are facing parallel data-scarce problem, so that we utilize the many-to-many multilingual model that trained on 4 low-resource languages previously to perform back-translation, rather than use a dedicated bilingual model.

 We straightly use pseudo data to train a multilingual model from scratch, followed by fine-tuning on genuine parallel data.